 We make every effort to treat children with true emergencies as quickly as possible.
-Our doctors are on call 24 hours a day and can be reached after office hours through our office number Algonquin Office Phone Number 224-654-6543.
+Our doctors are on call 24 hours a day and can be reached after office hours through our office number Algonquin Kids Dentistry Phone Number 224-654-6543.
 If your child is experiencing discomfort, we ask that you please place your child’s emergency needs above their school and social schedules and above your own work schedules.
 Please accept the first appointment that we have available to relieve your child of discomfort.

 Check the tooth to see if there is any food trapped inside or around it.
 Brush and floss the area thoroughly.

 Rinse the mouth vigorously with warm salt water and try to dislodge any debris.
 Give the appropriate dose of pain relief medication and call the office to make an appointment.

 If the face is swollen because of a tooth infection, it could be a life-threatening situation and your child needs to go to a hospital emergency room immediately.
 Place a cold compress on the face until you can see a doctor.
 Call our office for an emergency appointment to evaluate where the infection is and how to treat it.

 Cut or Bitten Tongue, Lip or Cheek

 If there is bleeding, apply firm yet gentle pressure to the area with a clean cloth or gauze.
 If you cannot get the bleeding to stop after fifteen minutes, go the hospital emergency room.
 Apply a cold compress to swollen or bruised areas.
 Make sure your child is comfortable and calm.
 Call our office for an appointment to assess any injury to teeth, jawbone or tissues around the mouth.

 Have your child bite on a clean folded cloth or gauze for fifteen minutes and make sure he/she is resting.
 Repeat this if necessary.